thspreetham98/quantum_snooping/README.md

 - Crosstalk causes significantly more phase noise errors than amplitude noise errors.
 - To observe these we need to fist perform a H-gate on the attack qubits and listen for CNOTs.
 Then, apply H-again before measuring to get the phase noise.
 - We also see that the time window cannot be too small.
 We can see significant noise starting from snooping durations 25% the size of the CNOT.

+## Experiment - 2
+### Aim
+Can we detect how many CNOTs are being applied in the same time window?

 ## Questions to be answered